 Today is the first day of the 2017 Global Days of Action on Military Spending (GDAMS).
 Civil society organisations around the world will take action over the next two weeks to reduce military spending in order to help fund social and environmental needs, including the Sustainable Development Goals.

-Abolition 2000 members are encouraged to ‘Move the Nuclear Weapons Money‘, a joint campaign of UNFOLD ZERO and GDAMS to highlight the $100 billion global nuclear weapons budget, and ‘move the nuclear weapons money’ to better purposes.
+Abolition 2000 members are encouraged to ‘Move the Nuclear Weapons Money‘, a campaign of GDAMS to highlight the $100 billion global nuclear weapons budget, and ‘move the nuclear weapons money’ to better purposes.